Renaissance Art in Venice (c.1400-1600)

 actually been visited by the divine spirits whom they celebrate.

 A religious history painting illustrates Titian's mastery of landscape art: his "Noli me tangere" shows the risen Christ warning Mary Magdalene not to touch Him, because He has not yet joined His Father.
 The background, like those in Giorgione's paintings, shows soft, rolling hills, farm-houses, and grazing sheep.
 However, what is very different is the scale of the figures and the dramatic and intimate relationship established by their gestures, in contrast to the ambiguous, distant melancholy of Giorgione's compositions.
 Striking too, is the new intensity of Titian's colour painting - the vibrant warm scarlet of the Magdalene's dress and the lush green of the vegetation.
-See also his Giorgione-esque female nude Venus of Urbino (1538, Uffizi).
+See his energetic pagan works Bacchus and Ariadne (1520-23) and Bacchanal of the Andrians (1523-5), as well as his female nude Venus of Urbino (1538, Uffizi).

 Even before Raphael died, Titian was seen as an extraordinary talent - witness his awesome altarpiece Assumption of the Virgin (c.1518).
 After Raphael's demise, Titian became the most celebrated portraitist of his time.
 Among his best portrait art is his portrait of the painter and critic Pietro Aretino and a wonderful self-portrait.
 Both the painting of Aretino, done in about 1555, and the self-portrait, executed about 1563, thirteen years before the artist's death, reveal his mastery of the oil painting technique.
 In each, the sitter emerges from a dark background, and his thoughtful face is presented in a three-quarter view, partially obscured by qualifying shadows.
 A warm, golden light pervades each canvas and animates the rich textures of the sitters's clothing.
 When compared with the "Woman in Furs", done about twenty years earlier, the brush stroke of Titian's later portraits seems much freer and the effect more spontaneous.
 See also: Venetian Portrait Painting (c.1400-1600).